A major interest in our lab is to determine how tyrosine phosphorylation

 Some of the major findings of our lab

-- We demonstrated for the first time that WEE1 kinase is an epigenetic modifier; it phosphorylated histone H2B at Tyrosine 37 specifically in late S phase of cell cycle, regulating global histone output.
+- We demonstrated for the first time that WEE1 kinase is an epigenetic modifier; it phosphorylated histone H2B at Tyrosine 37, regulating global histone output.

-- Recently, we have identified a novel WEE1 epignetic inhibitor that suppressed H2B Tyr37-phosphorylation.
+- Recently, we have identified a novel WEE1 epignetic inhibitor.

-- We demonstrated that ACK1 (also known as TNK2) kinase plays crucial role in drug-resistance of prostate, breast, ovarian and pancreatic cancers.
+- We demonstrated that ACK1 (also known as TNK2) kinase plays crucial role in drug-resistance of prostate, breast & lung cancers.

 - We identified a novel AKT phosphorylation site, Tyrosine 176 that correlated with prostate, breast and pancreatic cancer progression to

-- Androgen receptor (AR) was identified to be ACK1 substrate; ACK1 phosphorylates AR at Tyrosine 267 and 363 initiating a distinct trasncriptional program, which was critical for
+- Androgen receptor (AR) was shown to be phosphorylated by ACK1 at Tyrosine 267 and 363 in

 castration resistant prostate cancer or CRPC.